jtmerritt/BeSocial/README.md

 - Add color changing progress bar to individual contacts on the list of contacts, showing number of days since last contact out of a maximum number.
 - Find a cluster analysis package.
-- Under SMS Log and email log, make 'incoming' and 'outgoing', 'missed' be different colors with arrows possibly
+- Load list of contacts within group as async task
+- Load cummunication log as background task when contact is selected
+- Make dropdown box function for choosing the displayed date range of the chart.
+- Make the toggles just above the chart display and remove chart data.

+Large Tasks

 - Only retrieve data for one page-full at a time to speed things up.
+- Cloud-based retrieval/storage?

 Notes
 ___________________________________________________________________